SebaSilC/azure-conditional-access-mfa/README.md

 ## Steps Performed

-1. User and Group Creation
+1. Microsoft Entra ID User Creation
-   - Created two test users:
-     - alice@azurelabstest.onmicrosoft.com
-     - bob@azurelabstest.onmicrosoft.com
+   - Created two cloud-only users in Azure AD for lab testing: Alice (alice@azurelabstest.onmicrosoft.com) and Bob (bob@azurelabstest.onmicrosoft.com.
+Screenshot: users-list.png)

+2. Security Group Setup
-   - Created a security group MFA-Required-Users and assigned Alice and Bob as members.
+   - Created the security group MFA-Required-Users in Microsoft Entra ID.
+   - Added Alice and Bob as members for targeted policy assignment (Screenshot: group-members.png)

+3. Per-User MFA Enablement (Legacy)
+   - Enabled per-user MFA for Alice and Bob using Microsoft Entra ID’s classic MFA settings (Screenshot: per-user-mfa-enabled.png)

-2. Conditional Access Policy
+4. Conditional Access Policy Configuration
    - Navigated to Microsoft Entra ID → Security → Conditional Access.
-   - Created a policy Require MFA for MFA-Required-Users.
+   - Created a Conditional Access policy named Require MFA for MFA-Required-Users.
-   - Targeted the MFA-Required-Users group.
+     - Assigned the policy to the MFA-Required-Users group.
-   - Applied to All cloud apps.
+     - Targeted all cloud apps.
-   - Access control set to Require multi-factor authentication.
+     - Set the access control to require multi-factor authentication.
-   - Enabled the policy.
+     - Enabled the policy after disabling Security Defaults.
-   - Disabled Security Defaults to allow custom policies.

-3. Testing and Verification
+   - Verified policy status in the Conditional Access policies table (Screenshot: conditional-access-policy.png)

+5. MFA Prompt Verification
-   - Signed in as Alice Demo from a private browser.
+   - Tested the policy by signing in as Alice Demo.
+   - Verified that an MFA registration prompt was required before access was granted to cloud resources.
-   - Verified the Conditional Access policy triggered an MFA prompt at login.
+   - Confirmed the Conditional Access policy was actively enforcing MFA for group members (Screenshot: mfa-prompt.png)

-   - Completed the registration for MFA (Authenticator app/SMS).
-   - Verified successful login post-MFA.
+6. Cleanup
-   - Checked Microsoft Entra ID Sign-in logs to confirm Conditional Access and MFA enforcement.
+   - Deleted test users (Alice and Bob) from Microsoft Entra ID to prevent unused accounts.

-4. Cleanup
-   - Go to Microsoft Entra ID > Users: Delete Alice and Bob.
-   - Go to Groups: Delete the MFA-Required-Users group.
+   - Removed the MFA-Required-Users security group.
+   - Deleted the Conditional Access policy enforcing MFA.
+   - Disabled per-user MFA settings for the lab users (if previously enabled).
-   - Microsoft Entra ID > Security > Conditional Access: Delete the policy you created.
+   - Verified no lab-related objects remain in Microsoft Entra ID or Conditional Access policies.
-   - Microsoft Entra ID > Users > Per-user MFA: Disable MFA for test users before deleting.
-   - Remove any Key Vaults, VMs or other resources created for this lab.
-   - Use the Resource groups blade for fast bulk cleanup.

 ---